 Please don’t cheat.

-There is no standard text book for the course.
-The following two books are strongly recommended.
+There is no required text book for the course.

 Thinking, Fast & Slow [Paperback] Daniel Kahneman, October 2011

-The first reflects my new interests in behavioral economics, I hope to draw from it sporadically, but it is by no means required.
+The book reflects my new interests in behavioral economics.
+I draw from it sporadically, but it is by no means required.